 - They provide new perspectives

 Remember when you first stepped out into the world and started your career?
-We're sure you'll agree it can be extremely nerve-wracking, and something as simple as an introductory email can go a long way toward settling those nerves.
+We're sure you'll agree it can be extremely nerve-wracking.
+Including something as simple as an introductory email in your onboarding plan can go a long way toward settling those nerves.

-Let your interns know a little about yourself and the work environment.
-For example, the dress code, where to park, how to enter the building/office, who their main contact is, and anything else that would have kept the younger you up at night.
+Set the tone for their arrival and let your interns know a little about yourself and the work environment.
+For example, the dress code, where to park, how to enter the building/office, who their primary contact is, and anything else that would have kept the younger you up at night.

 In-person intern orientation